Harpo3/archsimian/README.md

 MediaMonkey4 Gold for Windows

-(Note: while it could installed be on a separate partition of Windows using a dual boot system, it is far easier installed and running in a Windows 10 VM running in Arch.
+(Note: while it could installed on a separate partition of Windows using a dual boot system, it is far easier installed and running in a Windows 10 VM running in Arch.
 Even if you have Windows installed on a dual boot, you will want to also have the VM installed in Arch if you want to avoid having to reboot twice for every library/playlist update).

 Separately, you need to install/setup several scripts (.mmip files) in MM4: